MontiCore/cd4analysis/README.md

 Congratulations, you have just finished the tutorial about saving CD symbol files!

+# TODO ENDE.

-### Using PlantUML to create graphical representations of cd files
+### Using PlantUML to create graphical representations of CD files

 The CDCLI provides the option to create plantUML and svg files.
 PlantUML can be configured further to add additional details.
 Using the previously used model files, a plantUML model can be created with: